loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 == Transformations <Transformations>

-At this stage #ln is still a logic language.
+At this stage #ln is still a language in the logic domain.
 How do we bridge the gap between logic and machine?
 This section goes into the necessary transformations to turn
 #ln into a language that can be lowered to an assembly language.